7 out of 10 Generation Z and Millennial shoppers declare they prefer to be informed before making a purchase;

-- Millennials are more likely to go through all stages of the buying process than Generation Z, who seem more determined.
+Millennials are more likely to go through all stages of the buying process than Generation Z, who seems more determined.

-According to the new study, 7 out of 10 Generation Z and Millennial shoppers declare they prefer to be informed before making a purchase.
+According to the new study, 7 out of 10 Generation Z and Millennial shoppers declare they prefer to be informed before purchasing.
 In addition, the study shows that their previous positive experience with a store or brand contributes to a new purchase on the next shopping occasion.

 Shopping tips from parents